OZEV eligible Solar compatible

 Solar Compatibility and Load Management

-Cord Zero supports load balancing, so it will not overload your home supply when other appliances are running.
+Cord Zero supports dynamic load balancing, adjusting its output so it will not overload your home supply when other appliances are running.
 That is a relief in busy homes or places with limited capacity.

 Safety, Protection, and Technical Specifications